Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: GW background

-In this work, we follow \citet{2011ApJ...739...86Z,2012arXiv1209.0595Z} and use: 1) Taylor T4 templates with 3.0 post Newtonian corrections for the population of BNS.
-The merger and ring-down carries quite a lot of uncertainty due to lack of precise knowledge of the amount of energy emitted in these phases.
-In a recent paper, \citet{2012arXiv1209.0595Z} have calculated the contribution of an additional Gaussian post merger emission centered at 2 kHz and concluded that it only affected the high frequency part of the background whose contribution to the signal-to-noise ratio (SNR) is negligible.
-2) the phenomenological templates of \citet{2008PhRvD..77j4017A} including inspiral, merger and ring-down, constructed by combining analytical and numerical relativity results in the case of non spinning BBH \footnote{Templates exist also in the case of non-precessing spinning BHs \citep{2011PhRvL.106x1101A}.
-Using these templates would have very small effects on the results \citet{2011ApJ...739...86Z} and wouldn't change our conclusions.}, for the population of BBH but also for NSBH (\citet{2009PhRvD..79d4030S} have shown that NSBH signals with a mass ratio larger than 6 look very similar to BBH waveforms, because no tidal disruption happens outside the last stable orbit.)
+We followed \citet{2011ApJ...739...86Z,2012arXiv1209.0595Z} and used: 1) Taylor T4 templates with 3.0 post-Newtonian corrections for the population of NSNS.
+The merger and ring-down carry much uncertainty due to the lack of precise knowledge of the amount of energy emitted in these phases.
+In a recent paper, \citet{2012arXiv1209.0595Z} have calculated the contribution of an additional Gaussian post-merger emission centered on 2 kHz and concluded that it only affected the high-frequency part of the background, whose contribution to the signal-to-noise ratio (S/N) is negligible.
+2) We also used the phenomenological templates of \citet{2008PhRvD..77j4017A}, including inspiral, merger, and ring-down, constructed by combining analytical and numerical relativity results for a nonspinning BHBH \footnote{Templates exist also for nonprecessing spinning BHs \citep{2011PhRvL.106x1101A}.
+Using these templates would have very little effect on the results \citet{2011ApJ...739...86Z} and would not change our conclusions.}. \citet{2009PhRvD..79d4030S} have shown that BHNS signals with a mass ratio higher than 6 look very similar to BHBH waveforms because no tidal disruption occurs outside the last stable orbit.

-In the early inspiral phase, the spectral energy density can be described by the quadrupole approximation (assuming circular orbit) {\footnote{In our calculations we used the formula of \citet{1963PhRv..131..435P} for non zero eccentricity (the initial eccentricity is provided by {\tt StarTrack} ), but it has no effect in the frequency band of terrestrial detectors where most of the orbits have been circularized}}:
+In the early inspiral phase, the spectral energy density can be described by the quadrupole approximation (assuming circular orbit) \footnote{We used the formula of \citet{1963PhRv..131..435P} for nonzero eccentricity (the initial eccentricity is provided by {\tt StarTrack} ), but it has no effect on the frequency band of terrestrial detectors where most of the orbits have been circularized.}:

 where $f_{lso}=c^3/(6\sqrt{6}\pi GM)$ is the GW frequency at the last stable orbit (LSO).

 For each category of binary, we can use the following approximate analytical expression, which involves the rates derived in the previous section and average quantities :